 - Aggravated assault: 83 = 41.6 per 100,000

 - Property crimes: 2,390 = 1,198 per 100,000

-About 20-30 minutes outside Dallas, Frisco is known as a commuter city for the Dallas-Fort Worth area.
-The low crime rates make it among the safest cities in Texas, a state that, much like California, seems to have more than its share of safe residential places for women and families.
+About half an hour outside Dallas, Frisco is known as a commuter city for the Dallas-Fort Worth area.
+The low crime rates make it among the safest cities in Texas, a state that, much like California, has plenty of safe residential places for women with families.

-It boasts a pretty balanced mix between suburb and city, with an emphasis on retail space, restaurants, the arts, and sports, as the city houses the Dallas Cowboys’ practice facility.
+It boasts a balanced mix between suburb and city, with an emphasis on retail space, restaurants, the arts, and sports (the city houses the Dallas Cowboys’ practice facility).
 Poverty rates currently sit at around 4%.

 5. Allen, Texas

 - Aggravated assault: 54 = 50.4 per 100,000